Skip to main content

 How much does home elevation cost in Punta Gorda?

-Punta Gorda home elevation typically ranges from $150,000 to $400,000+ depending on the home's size, foundation, target height, and site access along the canals.
-The recurring 40–80% flood-insurance savings plus the property-value lift from FEMA-compliant status generally recover the investment over time, and ICC coverage can offset cost on substantially damaged homes.
+Punta Gorda home elevation is property-specific depending on the home's size, foundation, target height, and site access along the canals.
+The recurring property-specific flood-insurance effects plus the property-value lift from FEMA-compliant status generally recover the investment over time, and ICC coverage can offset cost on substantially damaged homes.

 Can a canal-front home in Punta Gorda Isles be elevated?